18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 ### Required Documents
 **ALL** required documents must be submitted before the closing date to be considered for the role.
 Review the following list to determine what you need to submit.
 - **Resume**
-	- For a brief video on creating a Federal resume, click [here](http://hru.gov/Studio_Recruitment/videos/Writing_Your_Federal_Resume.aspx).
+	- For a brief video on creating a federal resume, click [here](http://hru.gov/Studio_Recruitment/videos/Writing_Your_Federal_Resume.aspx).
 	- If you have volunteered your service through a National Service program (e.g. Peace Corps, Americorps), we encourage you to apply and include this experience on your resume.

 - **Completed application**